-Artistic Content - 40 %

-- The applicant's work samples, and support materials demonstrate high standards of artistic excellence as an exterior, large scale muralists/designer demonstrating high quality, innovation, and creativity. - 15 points - Applicant has experience with site-specific, large-scale outdoor murals and uses personnel with demonstrated arts expertise (such as arts administrator or professional artists) to plan and implement artistic content.
-The Artist's portfolio of work is feasible for this project. - 15 points - Artist(s) and/or applicant demonstrate the ability to translate artistic discipline to project participants (elementary school-age youth).
-10 points
+- Artistic Content 40 % - The applicant's work samples, and support materials demonstrate high standards of artistic excellence as an exterior, large-scale muralists/designer demonstrating high quality, innovation, and creativity.
+(15 points) - Applicant has experience with site-specific, large-scale outdoor murals and uses personnel with demonstrated arts expertise (such as arts administrators or professional artists) to plan and implement artistic content.
+The Artist's portfolio of work is feasible for this project.
+(15 points) - Artist(s) and/or applicant demonstrate the ability to translate artistic discipline to project participants (elementary school-age youth).
+(10 points)

-Community Engagement and Impact - 30%

-- Applicant demonstrates sensitivity to the cultural, ethnic, and economic, background of the participants and the residents of the District of Columbia; 10 points - Applicant demonstrates substantive experience working with youth and community representatives.
-10 points - Applicant demonstrates in previous projects how the meaning, content, and themes of the artwork impacts the intended audience with consideration of culture, age, physical ability, languages spoken, or environment.
-(10 points) - demonstrates the capacity to administer the project and has appropriate financial monitoring systems in place to track expenditures.
+- Community Engagement and Impact 30% - Applicant demonstrates sensitivity to the cultural, ethnic, and economic, backgrounds of the participants and the residents of the District of Columbia.
+(10 points) - Applicant demonstrates substantive experience working with youth and community representatives.
+(10 points) - Applicant demonstrates in previous projects how the meaning, content, and themes of the artwork impacts the intended audience with consideration of culture, age, physical ability, languages spoken, or environment.
+(10 points) - Opportunity and Equity 20% - The applicant demonstrates how the project could provide shared learning opportunities that facilitate a greater participation in public art, represents the community, and aims to promote a welcoming and inclusive environment.
+(10 points) - The applicant demonstrates from previous work evidence of intentionality engaging a diverse audience based on culture, age, physical ability, or languages spoken in planning and implementation.
+(10 points) - Capacity and Sustainability 10 % - The applicant is sufficiently stable, in terms of arts expertise, organizational capacity, and financial status to implement the proposed project.
+(5 points) - The applicant has experience in producing similar public art projects and demonstrates the capacity to administer the project and has appropriate financial monitoring systems in place to track expenditures.
 (5 points)